ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 ### Liability

 One more thing is important when making a matched bet: lay liability.
 This is how much you stand to lose on the exchange where you make your lay bet.
-It's only important for boring real-world reasons like liquidity and exogenous risk.
+(It's only important for boring real-world reasons like liquidity and the possibility of doing something stupid, but those are still important.)
 You need to have this much money in your account at the exchange, which means you need to be able to spare it from your bank account for a week or so.
 Low-liability bets are also safer if something goes wrong, which makes them a good choice for early dabblers in matched betting.

 Liability is simply given by $-R_{bl} = S_l (O_l - 1)$, which is